-If you can afford it (something you should discuss with an attorney), Chapter 13 may be a more favorable choice than Chapter 7.
-It allows you to retain some assets and "falls off" your credit report after seven years.
-While no one wants to consider the option, you can file again under Chapter 13 in as little as two years after your first case is finalized.
+If you can afford it (an attorney can help you determine whether you can), Chapter 13 is often a more favorable choice than Chapter 7.
+It allows you to retain some assets and expires from your credit report after seven years instead of 10.
+While it's not advisable, you can file Chapter 13 bankruptcy as little as two years after your first case is finalized.

 What Is Debt Consolidation?

 Debt consolidation is the combining of multiple high-cost loans or credit card accounts into a single debt with a more affordable interest rate.

 Imagine you have three credit cards with borrowing limits of $6,000 each, respective balances of $2,000, $5,000 and $3,000, and variable annual percentage rates (APRs).
 For simplicity's sake, let's assume that the APR on each card is the current national average of 17.5%.